Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

-The above implementation does not violates Interface Segregation Principle(ISP)
+The above implementation does not violates Interface Segregation Principle(ISP) since it the protocol is not forcing anyone to implement the methods.

 # Dependency Inversion Principle